edithcare/terraform-aws-dnsalias/README.md

 # Terraform DNS Alias

-This terraform module represents DNS alias that can be used for automatic redirection.
+This terraform module represents a DNS alias that can be used for automatic redirection.
+Without an explicit redirection url, the target bucket will be configured for web hosting, containing an index.html with automatic redirection via JS to the project homepage.

 ## Requirements